 Now, Abacha rarely slept at night.
 In fact, as of the morning of his death, he was still in his work clothes.

 Alas, there was no response.
-The Head of State had turned very cold and was foaming in the mouth.
-Quickly, Dr Wali took Abacha’s blood, urine, and hair samples in order to ascertain the cause of the general’s death.
+The head of state had turned very cold and was foaming at the mouth.
+Quickly, Dr Wali took the general’s blood, urine, and hair samples in order to ascertain the cause of his death.
 This action by Wali gave faint proof that Abacha’s death was not natural.

 Thus, the rumour that Abacha died in the company of sex workers after eating poisoned apples can be said to be unfounded because Wali corroborated Al-Mustapha’s testimony in an interview with the BBC that was released on July 7, 2015.[8]